TGem7/Gem-Pokermon/README.md

 Indeedee-F: When sold, create a negative Psychic Energy card for each Psychic Joker you have

 Indeedee-M: 1x mult for each psychic joker or energy you have

+Alolan Marowak: 0.5x mult whenever a card is sold.
+Held Thick Clubs count as sold